Should you sell your diesel car?

 For many years, diesel vehicles were promoted by the UK Government as being more efficient for long journeys – and better for the environment as the MPG is usually far superior with diesel cars.

-As a result, diesel sales grew and now account for almost half of all new cars registered in the UK every year.
+As a result, diesel sales grew to the point where they accounted for almost half of all new cars registered in the UK every year.

 So can a new or second-hand diesel car still be a wise investment?
 And if you currently own a diesel vehicle, is it a good time to sell?
-It may be a good time to check your car’s ULEZ compliance status in London to decide.
+If you live in or near London, you should check your car’s ULEZ compliance status before you decide.

-There are definitely still benefits to buying or owning a diesel car, despite the introduction of the diesel ‘toxin tax’ and multiple clean air zones in several major cities in the UK.
-And if you’re considering selling your vehicle, the news may not be as bad as you might have thought.
+There are definitely still benefits to buying or owning a diesel car, despite the introduction of the diesel ‘toxin tax’ and clean air zones in several major cities in the UK.
+They tend to fetch a greater MPG than other fuel types, and last longer than petrol engines.

-So whether you’re looking to sell a diesel car, or even exploring leasing a new petrol one, our guide should help you make the right decision.
+So, if you’re considering selling a diesel car our guide should help you make the right decision.

 When a diesel car makes sense: